graefchen/config/readme.md

 ### scripts

 - b &mdash; move files into the binary folder (fast way for me to add executable to the path)
-- ceasar &mdash; the Ceasar cipher
 - commit &mdash; like commitzen, but as a shellscript (with the help og [gum](https://github.com/charmbracelet/gum))
+- dead-links &mdash; checking if links in a md document are not dead
 - depth &mdash; see the maximum depth of the folder
 - executables &mdash; see all executables in the path
 - fcount &mdash; count of all the file extensions in you folder
 - goapps &mdash; see all go apps
+- hira &mdash; transforms romanji to hirigana
 - is-url &mdash; check if a string is an url
 - monster &mdash; how much is something worth ... in monster energy drinks!!!
 - neocitie &mdash; neocities api command